Blog

 Lighter tent: My Eureka Solitaire is fantastic, don't get me wrong.
 Super affordable, easy to set up, low profile for wild camping but the interior space is lacking.
 I can't sit up in it and it feels like a coffin in terms of space.
 It didn't really affect me too much since I usually camped at the end of a long day of riding so I'd just pass out.
 In the future it would be nicer to have more room and shave a pound or two of weight.

 Westfjords: I have to come back to explore this section of Iceland.
 I ran into many locals and tourists alike that said this place was a sight to see.
-It was a shame that I completely neglected that part of the country.
+It's a shame that I completely neglected that part of the country.

 Landmannalaugar: This one of the original places I wanted to traverse.
 Rugged hiking and mountain biking in a sea of valleys.
 Unfortunately I didn't make enough distance and I chickened out on doing this section.
 Again on my list to do when I go back to visit.

 Food Provisioning: I have this bad habit with food of not packing enough.
 This nearly bit me when I rode into the centre of the island and there was no food resupply available.
-I need to get better at packing at least two days of caloric content.
+I need to get better at packing the appropriate amount calorically dense food to get to the next resupply.

 Keep 3: